A Theory of Transfers: Duality and convolution: Introduction

-\end{enumerate} Note that $T^-$ (resp., $T^+$) extend --with the same properties-- to operators $T^-:LSC (Y)\to LSC (X)$ (resp., $T^+: USC(X)\to LSC (Y)$). \end{defn} We leave it to the reader to check that the backward (resp., forward) maps in Definition \ref{notion1} are necessarily convex (resp., concave) operators.
 The class of linear transfers has remarkable permanence properties.
 The two most important ones are stability under inf-convolution and tensorization, which allow to create an even richer class of transfers, such as {\it the ballistic stochastic optimal transport} and {\it broken geodesics of transfers.} However, a natural and an even richer family of transfers is the class of {\it convex transfers,} which are essentially suprema of linear transfers. \begin{defn} \rm A proper convex and weak$^*$ lower semi-continuous functional ${\mathcal T}: {\mathcal P}(X)\times {\mathcal P}(Y) \to \R\cup \{+\infty\}$ is said to be a {\it backward convex transfer} (resp., {\it forward convex transfer}), if there exists a family of backward linear transfers (resp., forward linear transfers) $({\mathcal T}_i)_{i\in I}$ such that for all $\mu\in {\cal P}(X)$, $\nu \in {\cal P}(Y)$,

 In other words, a backward convex transfer (resp., forward convex transfer) can be written as:

 respectively,

 where $(T_i ^-)_{i\in I}$ (resp., $(T_i ^+)_{i\in I}$) is a family of convex operators from $C(Y) \to LSC(X)$ (resp., concave operators from $C(X) \to LSC(Y)$). \end{defn} In addition to linear transfers, we shall see that any $p$-power ($ p \geq 1$) of a linear transfer is a convex transfer in the same direction.
 More generally, for any convex increasing real function $\gamma$ on $\R^+$ and any linear backward (resp., forward) transfer, the map $\gamma ({\cal T})$ is a convex backward (resp., forward) transfer.